yaygreat/LibrarySQLDB/readme.txt

 *Possible Error Messages:*
 Error, could not update database – There was a problem communicating with the database and the payment was unsuccessful Borrower has not checked in this book – Payment cannot be received because book is still checked out

+Book Library Webapp is composed of jsp's and java files.
+SQL Script uses LOAD DATA INFILE to load the csv data directly into the database.
+In order for this to work correctly, you must go to the my.ini file and set the priv var to "" and set the .csv folders within uploads folder in mysql.

+Required downlaods:
+Java 8 EE
+Apache Tomcat Server
+MySQL